 Controversial as it may sound – runners don’t lack mileage, they lack strength!
-There are so many strength training and cross training tips for runners out there, so where do you start?

 Cross training is all about including a range of exercises and activities in your training plan in order to push your body and muscles in different ways and improve overall athletic performance.